censys/censys-python/docs/usage-asm.rst

 ASM Usage
 =========

-The Censys ASM API provides functionality for interacting with Censys ASM endpoints such as Seeds, Assets, and Logbook Events.
+The Censys ASM API provides functionality for interacting with Censys ASM endpoints such as Seeds, Assets, Logbook Events, Risks, and Inventory Search.

-There are three API options that this library provides access to:
+The following API clients provided are:

 -  :attr:`seeds <censys.asm.Seeds>` - Provides programmatic management of seeds in the ASM platform.
 -  :attr:`assets <censys.asm.Assets>` - Returns asset data for hosts, certificates, and domains.
 This option also allows the user to manage tags and comments on assets.
 -  :attr:`events <censys.asm.events.Events>` - Returns logbook events.
 Can be used to execute targeted searches for events based on start id or date, and event type filters.
+-  :attr:`risks <censys.asm.risks.Risks>` - Returns risk data for hosts, certificates, and domains.
+This option also allows the user to get more information about a specific risk.
+-  :attr:`inventory <censys.asm.inventory.InventorySearch>` - Returns inventory data for hosts, certificates, and domains.
+This option also allows the user to Search for assets based on a variety of criteria.

 More details about each option can be found in the `Censys ASM API documentation <https://app.censys.io/api-docs>`__.
 Users can also test example requests from the API documentation page.

-Python class objects can be used individually, but must be initialized for each resource type (Seeds, Assets, and Events).
+Python class objects can be used individually, but must be initialized for each resource type (Seeds, Assets, Events, Risks, Inventory, Clouds).

 -  :attr:`Seeds <censys.asm.Seeds>`
 -  :attr:`Assets <censys.asm.Assets>`